soulspace-org/clj.base/README.md

 * cli - functions to define and parse command line options
 * core - general functions to supplement clojure.core
 * namespace - functions to help working with namespaces
-* property-replacement - functions for property replacements in the form of ${property}
+* property-replacement - functions for replacing properties in the form of ${property}
 * string - functions to supplement clojure.string

 Usage